arfelious/logic-solver-plus/README.md

 New `Logic.product` and `Logic.subtract` methods.

+Compiled with ALLOW_MEMORY_GROWTH to allow projects with relatively high amount of constraints to fully utilize methods like `Logic.product`

 Solver needs to be asynchronous initialized before using, this happened synchronously in the original version.